Error Handling

 [let found [get {:a 1} :a]]

-; found is [Some 1]Use Some to wrap a value that exists, and None when there is nothing.
-Looking up a missing key in a map gives you None, not some silent null that blows up later.
+Wrap a present value in Some, and reach for None when there is nothing to wrap.
+Looking up a missing key in a map hands you None, not a silent null waiting to detonate later.

 Result Type